friedrice0804/MTARSI_Classifier/README.md

 ![howtouse](./readme_images/howtouse.png)

 ### 1. Select option:
-Options lets you to decide whether to feed rotated images to the CNN model.
+-Options lets you to decide whether to feed rotated images to the CNN model.
 With rotated images, the CNN model could output results that varies in aircraft model.
 The majority of the output will be recognized as actual, and valid output.

 ### 2. Select image
-Select your own aircraft satelite imagery.
+-Select your own aircraft satelite imagery.

 ### 3. Upload image
-Upload selected image.
+-Upload selected image.

 ### 5. Identify image
-Identify uploaded image.
+-Identify uploaded image.
 This might take a while as the backend will try to retrieve identified aircraft details from Wikipedia.

 ### 7. Aircraft image
-This section will display identified aircraft image from Wikipedia.
+-This section will display identified aircraft image from Wikipedia.

 ### 8. Details
-This section will display details of the identified aircraft from Wikipedia.
+-This section will display details of the identified aircraft from Wikipedia.